Purchases made through my links help support this website, at no additional cost to you. Details.

 By the mid-20th century, gesso began to change.
 In 1955, the first water-based acrylic gesso was created by Liquitex, the paint company.
 That gesso could be used underneath oil paint and underneath acrylic paint.

 That’s not an issue for most people working in art journals.
+We’re usually using acrylics and watercolors, or other water-based media.

 However, if you also work with oil paints and want to buy just one gesso for both, discuss this with someone who’s current on this topic.
 (Or, look it up online to see what the latest theories are.)

-Gesso and artists journals
+Gesso and art journaling

 Note: The acrylic/oil issue shouldn’t affect art journalers who use oil pastels and crayons over acrylic gesso.